Pentagram’s latest logo is designed to be listened to

 How do you create a visual identity for a brand that’s focused on sound?

 That was the central challenge Pentagram partners Yuri Suzuki and Sascha Lobe faced designing a new logo for the digital music protocol MIDI.
 MIDI is a universal standard that ensures musical instruments, like keyboards and synthesizers, can talk to each other, regardless of the manufacturer.
 The designers’ solution?
-Two logos—an M-shaped wordmark and a sonic logo that together capture the breadth of MIDI’s capabilities.
+Two logos—an M-shaped wordmark, which can be animated, and a sonic logo that together capture the breadth of MIDI’s capabilities.

 This is MIDI’s first rebrand since the standard launched in the ’80s with an equally ’80s-style, blocky all-caps logo, and it marks the launch of an updated standard called MIDI 2.0.